AlyaAlshammari/AlyaAlshammari/README.md

 - 👋 Hi, I’m @AlyaAlshammari

-- 👀 I’m interested in the Security and Privacy of ML
+- 🔐 I'm passionate about Security and Privacy in Machine Learning

-- 🌱 I’m currently teaching  ML for Security Course
+- 🎓 Currently a PhD candidate at King Abdulaziz University (KAU)

-- 💞️ I’m looking to collaborate on ML Research
+- 🤝 Open to collaborations on ML research projects

-- 📫 How to reach me email
+- 📫 Reach me via email

 <!---